 For each VC, the EIS will describe the methodology used to assess project-related effects.
 The EIS could include an analysis of the pathway of the effects of environmental changes on each VC.
-The EIS will document where and how scientific, engineering, community knowledge and Indigenous knowledge were used to reach conclusions.
+The EIS will document where and how scientific, engineering, community knowledge and Aboriginal traditional knowledge were used to reach conclusions.
 Assumptions will be clearly identified and justified.
 All data, models and studies will be documented such that the analyses are transparent and reproducible.
 All data collection methods will be specified.
 The uncertainty, reliability, sensitivity and conservativeness of models used to reach conclusions must be indicated.

 The EIS will identify all significant gaps in knowledge and understanding related to key conclusions, and the steps to be taken by the proponent to address these gaps.
-Where the conclusions drawn from scientific, engineering and technical knowledge are inconsistent with the conclusions drawn from Indigenous knowledge, the EIS will present each perspective on the issue (including documentation of Indigenous groups' input) and a statement of the proponent's conclusions.
+Where the conclusions drawn from scientific, engineering and technical knowledge are inconsistent with the conclusions drawn from Aboriginal traditional knowledge, the EIS will present each perspective on the issue and a statement of the proponent's conclusions.

 The EIS will include a description of the environment (both biophysical and human), including the components of the existing environment and environmental processes, their interrelations as well as the variability in these components, processes and interactions over time scales appropriate to the likely effects of the project.
-The interrelationships would be examined keeping in mind that the significance conclusion on a biophysical component could differ from the significance conclusion on a human receptor.
-For instance, while fish may not be impacted, there may be impacts to fishing due to loss of preferred fishing locations.
-The description will include scientific, community knowledge and Indigenous knowledge and be sufficiently detailed to characterize the environment before any disturbances to the environment due to the project and to identify, assess and determine the significance of the potential adverse environmental effects of the project.
+The description will be sufficiently detailed to characterize the environment before any disturbance to the environment due to the project and to identify, assess and determine the significance of the potential adverse environmental effects of the project.
 These data should include results from studies done prior to any physical disruption of the environment due to initial site clearing activities.
-The information describing the existing environment may be provided in a stand-alone chapter of the EIS or may be integrated into clearly defined sections within the effects assessment of each VC.
-This analysis will include environmental conditions resulting from historical (e.g. previous mining) and present activities in the local and regional study areas.
+The information describing the existing environment may be provided in a standalone chapter of the EIS or may be integrated into clearly defined sections within the effects assessment of each VC.
+This analysis will include environmental conditions resulting from historical and present activities in the local and regional study areas.

 If the baseline data have been extrapolated or otherwise manipulated to depict environmental conditions in the study areas, modelling methods and equations will be described and will include calculations of margins of error and other relevant statistical information, such as confidence intervals and possible sources of error.
 The proponent will provide the references used in creating their approach to baseline data gathering, including identifying where appropriate, the relevant federal or provincial standards.
-The proponent is encouraged to discuss the timeframe and considerations for its proposed baseline data with the Agency and affected Indigenous groups prior to submitting its EIS.
+The proponent is encouraged to discuss the timeframe and considerations for its proposed baseline data with the Agency prior to submitting its EIS.